 Postpartum Depression and the Baby Blues

-You may not have been expecting it, but mild depression and mood swings are common in new mothers—so common, in fact, that it has its own name: the baby blues.
+In fact, mild depression and mood swings are so common in new mothers that it has its own name: the baby blues.

 In the beginning, postpartum depression can look like the normal baby blues.
 In fact, postpartum depression and the baby blues share many symptoms, including mood swings, crying jags, sadness, insomnia, and irritability.
 The difference is that with postpartum depression, the symptoms are more severe (such as suicidal thoughts or an inability to care for your newborn) and longer lasting.

 - You might find yourself withdrawing from your partner or being unable to bond well with your baby.

 - You might find your anxiety out of control, preventing you from sleeping—even when your baby is asleep—or eating appropriately.

 - You might find feelings of guilt or worthlessness overwhelming or begin to develop thoughts preoccupied with death or even wish you were not alive.

 These are all red flags for postpartum depression.